 Pylon Records Re-issues One Of Xymox Seminal Releases

 Medusa is what turned Clan of Xymox into darkwave heroes.
 Yet, Twist of Shadows is what got the band mainstream attention.
-In 1989, the Denmark group shaved its name down to Xymox and incorporated a more danceable and poppy element to their dark gothic undertones.
+In 1989, the Holland group shaved its name down to Xymox and incorporated a more danceable and poppy element to their dark gothic undertones.

 Songs like “Obsession” and “Imagination” were a rung in the ladder to the pinnacle of Xymox’s career and the MTV 120 Minutes crusher of “Phoenix,” but Twist of Shadows was like jet fuel to the band and now considered a revered moment in the time capsule of the band.